A Democratic Majority

 - Forecasted congressional popular vote (drawn from adjusted generic congressional polls)

-- The previous number of seats won by the Democratic Party
+- The number of seats the Democratic Party won in the preceding House election

 - Whether it's 1948 (an outlying year best explained by adding a dummy variable; see Cuzan and Bundrick)

-Intuitively simple, it explains 95% of the Democratic seat variation across the elections with a RSME of 6.921.
+Intuitively simple, it explains 95% of the Democratic seat variation across the elections with a RSME (root mean square error, or the model's error) of 6.921.

 The following steps outline how I generate the 2018 House predictions: